eba28/athanor/README.md

 # athanor

-**Last Updated:** 2026-04-20
+**Last Updated:** 2026-06-17

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of `athanor` is to integrate gene expression (GEX) and B cell receptor (BCR) data to improve B cell subtyping.
+The goal of `athanor` is to integrate gene expression (GEX) and B cell receptor (BCR) data.
 The package provides functions for data preprocessing, feature extraction, concatenation, weighted nearest neighbors, and plotting.

 ## Installation